[Experiments & Analysis] Evaluating the Feasibility of Sampling-Based Techniques for Training Multilayer Perceptrons: Preliminaries

-\tightsubsection{Problem Description} Many neural network architectures have been studied over the past decade.
+Many neural network architectures have been studied over the past decade.
 In this paper we focus on the standard multi-layer perceptron (MLP) model and analyze two major directions of sampling-based techniques for training neural networks.

 Consider a feedforward neural network with $m_i$ inputs, $m_o$ outputs, and $\ell$ hidden layers.
 In general, every hidden layer $k$ contains $n_k$ hidden nodes while the nodes in the $(k-1)$-th and $k$-th layers are fully connected.
 Without loss of generality, for ease of explanation, we assume all hidden layers have exactly $n$ hidden nodes (Figure~\ref{fig:NN-Arch}).
 For each layer $k$, we denote the vector of outputs by $a^k \in \Reals^{1 \times n}$.
-Similarly, $W^k \in \Reals^{n \times n}$ and $b^k\in \Reals^{1 \times n}$ are the weights and the biases of layer $k$\footnote{The first and last layer are exceptions: $W^1 \in \Reals^{m_i \times n}$ and $W^{\ell-1} \in \Reals^{n \times m_o}$.}, respectively.
+Similarly, $W^k \in \Reals^{n \times n}$ and $b^k\in \Reals^{1 \times n}$ are the weights and the biases of layer $k$\footnote{The first and last layer are exceptions: $W^1 \in \Reals^{m_i \times n}$ and $W^{\ell} \in \Reals^{n \times m_o}$.}, respectively.

 Let $f$ be the activation function (e.g., sigmoid or ReLU).
-With input vector $x \in \Reals^{1 \times m_i}$, the feedforward step is a chain of matrix products and activation functions that maps input vector $x$ to output vector $y$ and can be represented using the following equations:
+With input vector $x \in \Reals^{1 \times m_i}$, the feedforward step is a chain of matrix products and activation functions that maps input vector $x$ to output vector $y$; it can be represented as follows (with $a^0 = x$):

 In the setting described above, matrix-vector multiplication can be done in $\Theta(n^2)$ time and applying the element-wise activation function takes $\Theta(n)$ time for each layer.
 Thus, the entire feedforward process for the whole network is in the order of $\Theta(\ell n^2)$.